iooops/samples-web-apis/README.md

 2. cd samples-web-apis
 3. npm install   (it is sometimes necessary to prefix this with `sudo`)

+To run the demos below, you should edit your `config.js` file to have  your `appId`.

+You should use the Application ID for the sample app generated for you in the Developer Dashboard; this is setup with an identity provider that the script will automatically access.

 ## The REST API Demo

-To run the REST API Demo, you need to edit your config.js file to have your app-id.

-You should use the app-id for the sample app generated for you in the Developer Dashboard; this is setup with an identity provider that the script will automatically access.

 To run the REST API Demo, simply load rest-demo/index.html in your browser.